 Even if the rear-end collision is a minor “fender bender,” you should not ignore any signs of an injury after the accident.
 Numbness in your fingertips or shooting pain in your back could be a symptom of a serious injury.
 In many instances, your body’s reaction to an injury—nerve damage, a concussion, or whiplash—may not be immediate or obvious.
 The adrenaline rush from the accident can distract or mask the injuries for hours and sometimes days.
 Never refuse medical care at the scene of the accident if it is offered.
 First, that slight discomfort you may be experiencing could turn into something more serious.
 But by refusing medical treatment after an accident, you will be giving the insurance company a reason to deny any future claims.

 Why you should get a lawyer.

 When all factors are considered after a rear-end collision, whether you were the front or rear driver, it becomes clear that some rear-end lawsuits may not be as clear-cut as they may seem at first.
 A car accident lawyer specializing in cases like rear-end collisions can help ensure that liability for the accident is placed where it belongs and that you receive the compensation you deserve.
-It’s not about being sue-happy but ensuring that you are protected financially after an accident like this.
-Damages and injuries can cost you time and money—missing work, medical bills, car repairs, and so forth.
-Suppose you show signs of an injury after a rear-end collision or feel that you are not justly compensated.
+It’s not about being sue-happy but ensuring you are protected financially after an accident like this.
+Damages and injuries can cost you time and money—missing work, medical bills, car repairs, etc. Suppose you show signs of an injury after a rear-end collision or feel that you are not justly compensated.
 In that case, you should not hesitate to call an experienced auto accident attorney.